zakariamaaraki/RemoteCodeCompiler/README.md

 helm install compiler ./k8s/compiler
 ```

+### AKS Provisioning
+We provide you with a script to provision an AKS cluster to ease your deployment experience.
+See provisioning folder.

 ## How It Works

 The compiler creates a container for each execution to separate the execution environments.